Evenandjust/Restaurant-Menu-App/README.md

 # Restaurant-Menu-App

-This is a pair of simple version Android Apps for restaurant owners and clients to use.
+This is a pair of Android Apps for restaurant owners and clients to use.

 1. Restaurant Menu Owner: this is the owner side version.